adobe/PDFServices.NET.SDK.Samples/README.md

 dotnet run OcrPDF.csproj
 ```

-#### Convert PDF file into a searchable file while keeping the original image.
+#### Convert a PDF File into a Searchable PDF File while keeping the original image

 The sample project OcrPDFWithOptions converts a PDF file to a searchable PDF file with maximum fidelity to the original
 image and default en-us locale.
 Refer to the documentation of OCRSupportedLocale.cs and OCRSupportedType.cs to see